Bedrock-OSS/regolith-docs/docs/introduction/additional-dependencies.md

 (git-dependency)=
 ## Git
 Git is the most popular version control system in the world.
 It is also the most important dependency of Regolith.
-Without Git, you won't be able to install filters in your projects.
-Regolith uses Git to download filters from the internet repositories like GitHub.
+Without Git, you won't be able to install filters from the interent in your projects.
+Regolith uses Git to download filters from online repositories like GitHub.

 You can download Git from its website: [https://git-scm.com/download/](https://git-scm.com/download/)